ngs-training/course_template/README.md

 # Course Template
-This is an example repository for an course made up of multiple modules.
+This is an example repository for a course made up of multiple modules.